RTradeLtd/Temporal/CONTRIBUTING.md

 ### Building

 Dependencies are vendored by default, so there is no need to install anything if you have the Go toolchain.
-Temporal is built with `go1.11` and is the only gauranteed version of Golang to work.
+Temporal is built with `go1.11` and is the only guaranteed version of Golang to work.

 To build run the following commands: